colyseus/schema/README.md

   </a>
 </div>

-Decoders currently available for JavaScript, LUA, C# and Haxe.
+Decoders currently available for JavaScript, LUA, C#, C++ and Haxe.

 ## Defining Schema